andrewwong97/gwb-routes/README.md

 ## Stack
 * FastAPI web server, deployed on Vercel with CI/CD.
 Implementation: app/index.py
 * Redis API, which caches data every 3 minutes.
 As of now, we are using free tier for Redis.
 Implementation: app/routes_cache.py
+* Sentry for logging, monitoring, and metrics.
+This is configured via an environment variable and initialized in api server.

 ## Usage